ewmerton/CodeTroop/README.md

 ### Controls:

-Movement with WASD.
+- Movement with WASD.<br>
-Place bombs with Space.
+- Place bombs with Space.<br>
-Q key gives you an extra bomb to place, to simulate the effect of one of the power ups.
-It gives you a maximum of 5 bombs.
+- Q key gives you an extra bomb to place, to simulate the effect of one of the power ups.
+It gives you a maximum of 5 bombs.<br>

 ### Group Members: